-Approximately 63% of the individuals being served are male.
+Approximately 61% of the individuals being served are male.
 Similar to national trends, there has been a rising incidence of children with autism in services.

 Because of the importance of identification of children at such a young age, Imagine! works with all of its community partners regarding public awareness.
 This helps to ensure that children are referred at an early age and that referral sources are aware of early intervention services that are available.
 The expansion and maintenance of referral networks throughout the county is critical to reach all diverse populations.
 Toward this end, Imagine! distributes informational materials and sponsors or participates in forums to reach Boulder County families, childcare providers, and health-related professionals.
 Individuals in the community need to be informed and educated about developmental delays and disabilities and how to apply for services.
-In addition Imagine! sends quarterly newsletters to eligible children and families, as well as interested community partners on a quarterly basis.
+In addition Imagine! sends monthly newsletters to eligible children and families, and uses a wide range of social media tools to communicate with stakeholders.
 Children and Family Services staff are also members of many local groups.
 These groups actively work to better meet the needs of children and families in our community through provision of services that are individualized, strength-based, culturally competent and family centered.

-562 children were referred to Imagine! for evaluation during the period.
-Of this number, 388, or approximately 69%, were determined eligible for services.
-79 were determined not eligible, and the other 95 withdrew or did not complete the developmental evaluation process.
+599 children were referred to Imagine! for evaluation during the period.
+Of this number, 418, or approximately 70%, were determined eligible for services.
+87 were determined not eligible, and the other 94 withdrew or did not complete the developmental evaluation process.
 A summary of the referrals by month is shown below.